est. 3-5 min read

 ❓

-Requesting device's permissions with no context given
+Requesting device's permissions with little/no context

 📉